 You will have the most success using this Remote Trainer if you always remember to teach a command before trying to reinforce the command with a Remote Trainer.
 We recommend that you read the following Basic Training instructions before training with this Remote Trainer.
-Your training will be easier and proceed faster if you follow these guidelines.
+Your training will be easier and proceed faster if you follow the guidelines in this teaching assistant